Dovyski/dovyski.github.io/_posts/2020-01-07-my-year-2019-in-review.md

 I want to add that my contributions to open-source projects, including my own, e.g. [Flixel Studio](https://github.com/Dovyski/flixel-studio) and [cvui](https://github.com/Dovyski/cvuis), have reached their lowest rate ever.
 I literally had no time or will to work on them.
 My everyday routine was draining all my energy.

 Differently from 2017 and 2018, where I significantly contributed to open-source, 2019 has been quite slow.
-Even after receiving a donation from the awesome Haxeflixel community to work on Flixel Studio (thank you very much!), I was not able to focus.
+Even after receiving a donation from the awesome [Haxeflixel](http://haxeflixel.com/) community to work on Flixel Studio (thank you very much!), I was not able to focus.
 That made me feel incredibly guilty and not worth the investment.
-Luckily the Flixel community and the human being behind the project are great to lift others.
+Luckily the Flixel community and the people behind the project are great to lift contributors.

 ## Anything good?